-More to the point – the lost interviews with an actress whose showbiz name was partially inspired by the Tracy Lord character played by Katharine Hepburn in The Philadelphia Story.
-Depending on your generation, Traci Lords is someone who you knew for the first time when watching an episode of Gilmore Girls, Melrose Rose, Highlander: The Series, Hercules: The Legendary Journeys, Tales from the Crypt, MacGyver or Will & Grace.
+More to the point – the lost interviews with a star whose showbiz name was partially inspired by the Tracy Lord character played by Katharine Hepburn in The Philadelphia Story.
+Depending on your generation, Traci Lords is someone who you knew for the first time when watching an episode of Gilmore Girls, Melrose Place, Highlander: The Series, Hercules: The Legendary Journeys, Tales from the Crypt, MacGyver or Will & Grace.
 The first time that I knew about her was from a Hong Kong movie called Black Mask 2: City of Masks (a tongue-in-cheek allusion to the first sequel of The Crow – City of Angels).

 20/11/97 (Thursday).
-She was 29 years-old.
+She was 29 years old.

 NBC Live Transcript:

 NBC Live: Welcome, Traci, to the NBC Live Studio at Yahoo!
 Chat.
 Thank you for joining us this evening!